-For example, if the company is paying two weeks of pay for every year of service, and a terminated employee worked for the company for 10 years, they would receive 20 weeks of compensation.
-In some cases, severance is paid as a salary continuation over a period of, but in most cases it’s paid as a lump sum.
+If the company is paying two weeks of pay for every year of service, and a terminated employee worked for the company for 10 years, they would receive 20 weeks of compensation.
+In some cases, severance is paid as a salary continuation over a period of time, but in most cases, it’s paid as a lump sum.

 Can I negotiate my severance amount?

 There are several factors that can determine whether you can negotiate for a larger severance amount.
 If a company is offering voluntary severance packages to reduce the size of their workforce, you may be able to ask for and receive more.
 Layoffs are often driven by a need to reduce costs.
 The level of your compensation may make you a more favorable layoff to the company inspiring them to offer a larger amount.
 If asked for tactfully, the worst-case scenario is likely the offer you’ve already received.

 Should I still file for Unemployment Benefits

 YES!
 The first step after a layoff is to file for unemployment.
 Unemployment benefits vary by state, but we put this handy guide together (LINK) to help direct you.
 While severance pay will often reduce or eliminate your unemployment benefits for a period of time, getting filing done up front will give you clarity on the timing and amount of those benefits.
 In the midst of the COVID-19 crisis, record numbers of individuals have filed for benefits creating frustrating challenges to access online portals or human help.
 Filing for benefits may be challenging but should be at the top of your to-do list post-layoff.